 - Her older siblings take a 15-minute rotation time of playing with her also.
 We tend to take out one set of toys each day (such as Fisher-Price Little People), which I place for her on a large area rug.
 When it’s her siblings’ turn to play with her, their renewed excitement for those toys helps her maintain her interest, too.
 Most mornings, anyway.
 This is within earshot of me, so I can again correct any wrong behavior (such as, “Hey, that’s mine…”).

 - I use a timer to help me remember to change her activity (or help her remember to use the potty).
 Otherwise, I have been known to completely forget about her.
 That’s never good….

 - Toward lunchtime, it gets harder.
 I am not above giving her some apple slices and letting her watch a DVD.
 Fun music helps, too.
-However, I don’t do these very often, simply because our house is too small, and soon, my 5th and 6th graders are watching Sesame Street instead of science.
+However, I don’t do these very often, simply because our house is too small, and soon, my 5th and 6th graders are watching the DVD instead of science.

 - Sometimes, if she’s just super fussy and nothing is helping, I’ll have her lie down for a brief nap, too.
 She doesn’t always sleep, but we at least all get a short break.

 I think this is the hardest age!
 Take heart!
 It’s difficult for mothers all over the world today, as they attempt to homeschool their older children, too.
 All I can figure is that heart training is more important than math training, that learning to wait for young children and to care for their needs is part of our curriculum, and that before I know it, she’ll have grown up and I’ll wish for a little one in the house again.

 This year, I have a daughter who is just learning to read.
 This age presents some unique challenges.
 She is truly one of my “middle” children and can be in danger of getting ignored as I concentrate on babies and preschoolers, or on the weighty discussions of a teenager at the other end.